MicrosoftDocs/Hololens/hololens/hololens-insider.md

 **Scenarios and features coming soon:**
 - WebXR and 360 Viewer extension
 - Content restoration to correct window when browsing across multiple windows placed in your environment
-- Spatial sound for multiple windows with simultaneous audio streams
 - Joining a Microsoft Teams call via the browser with video, mixed reality capture, or screen-sharing (joining calls with audio works well)

+**Scenarios and features not expected to work:**
+- Spatial sound from multiple windows with simultaneous audio streams
 - "See it, say it"
 - Printing